-We operated 350 outpatient dialysis centers located in 11 countries outside of the U.S. serving approximately 45,600 patients as of December 31, 2022.
-Of these 350 dialysis centers, 299 are consolidated in our financial statements and we own a noncontrolling interest in the remaining centers.
+We operated 367 outpatient dialysis centers located in 11 countries outside of the U.S. serving approximately 49,400 patients as of December 31, 2023.
 Our international dialysis operations have continued to grow steadily and expand as a result of acquiring and developing outpatient dialysis centers in various strategic markets.
 Our international operations are included in our ancillary services.

-As of December 31, 2022, the international outpatient dialysis centers we operate were located as follows:
+As of December 31, 2023, the international outpatient dialysis centers we operate were located as follows: